 - Once the filters are added, click any of the filters to add a filter value.

 - You can clear the filter value applied by clicking the Clear Filters icon.

-- Admin can lock a filter by clicking the Lock icon.
-If admin chooses to lock a filter, the end-user cannot modify it in the Gainsight Home page.
-Each time if admin changes the filter value for a locked filter, it is automatically updated in the Gainsight Home page.
+- As an admin, you can lock a filter by clicking the icon.
+If an admin chooses to lock a filter, the end-user cannot modify it in the Gainsight Home page.
+Each time an admin changes the filter value for a locked filter, it is automatically updated in the Gainsight Home page.

 - Navigate to the Gainsight Home page.

 - Select the required dashboard.
 The filter added in the previous section is now applied to the dashboard.

 - As an end-user, you can modify the filter values of unlocked filters in this page and view the updated dashboard.

 - You can add a local filter to a report on the dashboard by clicking the Filter icon corresponding to the report.

 - The global filters applied to the report are displayed with the prefix G1.
 Also, the global filters are appended at the end of Advanced Logic with the AND operator by default.